imagineLife/big-site/content/mongo/performance/indexes-wildcard.md

 the `&**` is a wildcard operator.

-Querying this with a compex query shows some interesting details in an explain plan.
+Querying this with a complex query shows some interesting details in an explain plan.

 ```bash
 db.sample_data.find({waveMeasurement.waves.height: .5, waveMeasurement.seaState.quality: 9})